Hospital Malpractice Lawyer Salt Lake City, UT

-There are many possible reasons for a medical mistake in a hospital, as an experienced hospital malpractice lawyer Salt Lake City UT can provide might attest.
-In some cases, mistakes are made because the staff is undertrained, lacks experience, or isn’t given the proper equipment.
 Some hospitals experience budget cuts or understaffing, and this can lead to an overall decrease in medical care quality.
 For example, if nurses are assigned too many patients they may be more likely to make a mistake or not provide adequate care and attention for each patient.
 Other cases of hospital malpractice are simply caused by oversight of the staff.
 If a hospital lacks adequate supervision it can result in increased incidents of human error, putting patients at risk.

-The American Board of professional liability attorneys, otherwise known as the ABPLA, says that medical malpractice occurs when a doctor, hospital or other healthcare professional is found to be causing harm to a patient by an act of negligence, and Rasmussen & Miner agrees.
+The American Board of Professional Liability Attorneys, otherwise known as the ABPLA, says that medical malpractice occurs when a doctor, hospital or other healthcare professional is found to be causing harm to a patient by an act of negligence, and Rasmussen & Miner agrees.
 Healthcare professionals are expected to have quality medical care during childbirth, and it may be considered medical malpractice if your child has experienced a brain injury due to careless mistakes during childbirth.

 Medical malpractice can cause several types of birth injuries, such as the following listed below.
 This is not an exhaustive list, but it is some of the most common birth injuries that medical malpractice can cause.